 3. The Garden Route

 The Garden Route is a long and scenic chunk of South Africa’s southern coastal region, the perfect route for a leisurely drive.
 Visit quaint coastal towns and enjoy the diverse floras against the dramatic rocks and turquoise sea.
 Great whale viewing can be done at Wilderness at Dolphins Point, Map of Africa view point, Wilderness Beach, Leentjiesklip and Flat Rock Beach.
 The seaside town of Knysna also offers panoramic views of the ocean from points such as The Heads, Noetzie and Brenton-on-Sea.
 Further up the coast lies Plettenberg Bay and Mossel Bay more great towns to explore and providing breathtaking views of the whales on their journeys.
 You really are spoiled for choice when it comes to the Garden Route.

-If you are interested in seeing the whales for yourself then get in touch with our experts today by calling 020 7843 3500 or emailing firstname.lastname@example.org and they can help you plan your dream whale watching holiday.
+If you're interested in seeing the whales for yourself, get in touch with our experts by calling 020 7843 3500 or email us at email@example.com

 Please complete the below details so that we can forward you a personalised holiday quotation